vojor/GionVim/README.md

 ### nvim-lspconfig

-- The language server can be installed using Mason, and the configuration file can be found in plugins/lsp/init. lua.
+- The language server can be installed using Mason, and the configuration file can be found in plugins/lsp/init.lua.
 You can first modify the configuration, delete unnecessary language servers, or add the necessary language servers yourself.

 ### nvim-treesitter